Infineon/mtb-example-psoc4-gpio/README.md

 ## Design and implementation

 This example demonstrates the GPIO pin configuration, reading, writing, full port access, and interrupts using multiple GPIO PDL driver methods.
 Use the GPIO PDL driver method suitable for your application.
-See the comments in the *main.c* file or [AN86439 - PSoC&trade; 4 - using GPIO pins](https://www.infineon.com/AN86439) for more details on each PDL driver method.
+See the comments in the *main.c* file or [AN86439 - PSOC&trade; 4 - using GPIO pins](https://www.infineon.com/AN86439) for more details on each PDL driver method.

 To demonstrate individual GPIO pin access, this example reads the value from the reference pin and writes it to the user LED.
 The user LED toggles twice to demonstrate the set/clear function.